achintSatsangi/altrannorge-plank/README.md

 origin	git@github.com:achintSatsangi/altrannorge-plank.git (push)
 ```

-5. To deploy to the test instance, commit your changes to git branch and run:
+5. To deploy to the test instance, commit your changes to git branch (Local commit is enough) or Push to github and RUN:

 ```
 git push heroku <<BRANCH_NAME>>:master